cantino/mcfly/README.md

 ## TODO

+* Allow last command if it's old.
-* Make score be dependent on position in the top N suggestions, maybe scalled by index?
+* Make score be dependent on position in the top N suggestions
 * Weird history issues between windows
 * Make context look at first N letters instead of full commands, or maybe ignore stuff in quotes?
+Make a template for each command that removes long numbers, anything in quotes, anything that looks like a path?
 * Add screencast.